myminseok/pivotal-docs/bosh-addon-custom-syslog-forwarder.md

 ```

 ### Upload os-conf release to bosh-director
-skip following steps if there is os-conf release in bosh-director.
+NOTE: skip following steps if there is os-conf release in bosh-director.

 #### os-conf from tanzu opsmanager VM
 ```